- Professor and Program Chair

 - Computational Science 6910 Matrix Computations and Applications

-- Computational Science 6930 Numerical Linear Algebra for High-Performance Computers
+- Computational Science 6930 Algorithms for Distributed and Shared Memory Computers

-The following courses are identified as suitable for students in this program.
-Other courses may be permitted.
+- The following courses are identified as suitable for students in this program.
+Other courses may be permitted with the approval of the Program Chair.

 - 6301 Quantum Chemistry II